What is AEO? Answer Engine Optimization Explained (2026)

 On this page

 That shift matters because search itself is shifting.
-Gartner said in February 2024 that traditional search volume would drop 25% by 2026 as AI chatbots and other virtual agents absorb more queries, and Reuters reported in February 2025 that OpenAI had surpassed 400 million weekly active users.
-The brands that win this next phase aren’t the ones with the most pages.
-They’re the ones whose content is the easiest for an AI to parse, attribute, and quote.
+Gartner predicted in February 2024 that traditional search volume would drop 25% by 2026 as AI chatbots absorb more queries, and Reuters reported in February 2025 that OpenAI had surpassed 400 million weekly active users.
+The brands that win aren’t the ones with the most pages — they’re the ones whose content is easiest for an AI to parse, attribute, and quote.

-This guide covers what AEO is, how it differs from SEO and GEO, what answer engines actually are, how to optimize content for them, how to measure success, and what AEO certification really means.
+This guide covers what AEO is, how it differs from SEO and GEO, and how to optimize, measure, and certify for answer engines.

 What does AEO stand for, and what are answer engines?

 AEO stands for Answer Engine Optimization.
-In practice, that means shaping content so systems such as ChatGPT, Perplexity, Gemini, Siri, Alexa, and Google AI Overview can identify the best answer on a page, understand why it is credible, and surface it with attribution when possible.
+In practice, that means shaping content so systems like ChatGPT, Perplexity, Gemini, Siri, Alexa, and Google AI Overview can identify the best answer on a page, explain why it is credible, and surface it with attribution.

-Traditional search engines return a list of documents.
-Answer engines return a response.
-That response may be generated from multiple sources, summarized into a single paragraph, spoken aloud by a voice assistant, or shown as a synthesized panel with citations.
-The user experience is fundamentally different: instead of choosing from ten blue links, the user often sees one resolved answer first.
+Traditional search engines return a list of documents; answer engines return a response.
+That response may be summarized from multiple sources into a paragraph, spoken aloud by a voice assistant, or shown as a synthesized panel with citations.
+Instead of choosing from ten blue links, the user often sees one resolved answer first.

 AEO vs SEO: how answer engine optimization differs from search engine optimization